JIasparo/nix-config/README.md

 > [!CAUTION]
 > This repository is not designed to be used by anyone other than myself.

+> This current setup allows me to poorly manage multiple users per host using NixOS in addition to their dotfiles using Home Manager.
+After 7 hours of introspection, I realize this is not practical; realistically, I am the only user in this configuration.
+My config should reflect that.

 I am new to Nix, NixOS, and GNU/Linux itself.
 I cannot guarantee best practices; I am just bumbling about until stuff works.
 Feel free to look around.
 Something I did might be useful to somebody.

 ## Features